-A student who has received a grade of "C" or below in a given course may repeat the course to raise their grade point average.
-When a course is repeated, the first grade remains on the transcript, and all grades for each attempt are recorded on the record.
-Only the latter grade will be counted for graduation or in computing grade points.
-Students may not repeat a lower level course that serves as a prerequisite for a course that was already completed by the student with a "C" or better.
-For financial assistance eligibility, all attempts will count towards maximum hour limits and completion ratio.
+A student who has earned a grade of "B" or below in any given course may repeat the course.
+When a course is repeated the original grade and all grades for each attempt are recorded on the transcript.
+MAC will use the highest grade to calculate the GPA and fulfill degree requirements.
+All other attempts of the repeated course are forgiven when the semester and cumulative statistics are calculated.

+Students may not repeat a lower level course that serves as a prerequisite for a course that was already completed by the student with a "B" or better.

+Students may not repeat courses that are no longer offered at MAC.
+For financial assistance eligibility, all course attempts will count toward maximum hour limits and completion ratio.
+Financial aid regulations may prohibit students from receiving funding for repeating a course.
+It is recommended that students should check with the Financial Aid office before repeating a course.